Information on the Economics Honors Thesis Program

 The Carl Van Duyne Prize in Economics

-We invite all applicants for the yearlong route to apply for the Van Duyne Prize.
-Simply include in your application for the yearlong route a statement indicating that you are applying for the prize and that if you receive it you will work on your honors thesis during the summer.
+All applicants for the year-long honors thesis route are automatically considered for the Van Duyne Prize.
+Applicants who plan to work on their thesis in the summer and would like to apply for the summer stipend should include in their application for the yearlong route a statement indicating that they are applying for the summer support and that if they receive it they will work on their honors thesis in Williamstown during the summer.

 For Further Information

 Contact the Economics Department Research Director with any questions about the honors program, for descriptions of successful honors theses in the past, and recommendations for department members as potential advisors on a particular topic.
-For the 2015-2016 academic year, the Research Director is Prof. Sara LaLumia.
+For the 2023-2024 academic year, the Research Director is Prof. Steven Nafziger.